0

 • Accommodation without meals

-• Zoom preparation session before your arrival
+• Preparation session via video call before your arrival

 • Individual Consultation and Preparation prior to your arrival